Grand Duchess Olga Alexandrovna of Russia

 Guri, Olga, Tikhon and, Nikolai, circa 1920; Photo Credit – Wikipedia

-The February Revolution was the first of two revolutions that took place in Russia in 1917.
+The February Revolution was the first of two revolutions that occurred in Russia in 1917.
 The February Revolution was caused by military defeats during World War I, economic issues, and scandals surrounding the monarchy.
 The immediate result was the abdication of Olga’s brother Nicholas II, the end of the Romanov dynasty, and the end of the Russian Empire.
 Later in 1917, the October Revolution occurred, paving the way for the establishment of the Soviet Union.

 After Nicholas II abdicated, many members of the Romanov family, including Nicholas, his wife, and their children, were placed under house arrest.
 In search of safety, Dowager Empress Maria Feodorovna, Grand Duke Alexander Mikhailovich (Sandro), and Grand Duchess Olga traveled to the Crimea where they were joined by Olga’s sister (Sandro’s wife) Grand Duchess Xenia.
 They lived at Sandro’s estate, Ai-Todor, where they were placed under house arrest by the local Bolshevik forces.
 On August 12, 1917, Olga’s first child Tikhon Nikolaevich was born during their house arrest.